Apply for a visa outside the UK or come to the UK as an EU / EEA national

 EU Nationals / EEA nationals coming to the UK to study 2020/21

-Please note however that the Statement of Changes issued on 24 October 2019 states from 6 January 2020, if you do not have the correct documents at the UK border, you will no longer be given an automatic opportunity to produce the required documents or to establish a right of admission to the UK by other means.
+The Statement of Changes issued on 24 October 2019 states if you do not have the correct documents at the UK border, you will no longer be given an automatic opportunity to produce the required documents or to establish a right of admission to the UK by other means during 2020.

 Whilst there is no requirement for Irish nationals to apply to the EU Settlement Scheme you may wish to do if you would prefer to have a record of your right to stay in the UK.
 It can can also be useful to have documents showing your immigration status under the EU Settlement Scheme if you have family members who will apply to the Home Office for leave and who are not EU, EEA or Swiss nationals.

-From 5th October 2020 you will be given a CAS for the Student visa route to use to apply for a Student visa.
-If you are holding a Tier 4 CAS that was issued before 5th October 2020 and within the 6 months before you submit your online visa application form, you can also use this to apply for a Student visa.
+From 5 October 2020, a CAS will be issued to you by Admissions for the Student Route to use to apply for a Student visa.
+If you hold a Tier 4 CAS that was issued before 5 October 2020 and within the 6 months before you submit your online visa application form, you can also use this to apply for a Student visa.

-Student route points: Students will require a total of 70 points to be granted leave
+Student route points: Students will require a total of 70 points to be granted permission

 Relevant requirements to be met